mui/material-ui/packages/zero-runtime/README.md

 > 💡 This approach is recommended when the value of the prop is known at build time (finite values).

-Use the `variants` to define styles for a combination of the component's props.
+Use the `variants` key to define styles for a combination of the component's props.

 Each variant is an object with `props` and `style` keys.
 The styles are applied when the component's props match the `props` object.